Yoisch/PolyPark/README.md

 # PolyPark
-Parking lot sensor build for Project management.
+Parking lot sensor for Project management.
-# Plans
+# How it works!
-Step 1 : Build arduino, connect to internet

-Step 2 : Send data over internet JSON

-Step 3 : Pull data from JSON file using HTML and JavaScript

-Step 4 : Make pretty

-Step 5 : Finish hardware, 3d print box and add lights

-Step 6 : Debug code, make looking amazing

-Step 7 : Alexa integrate, additional Features
+Arduino parses sensor data, then sends it to internet Data is in JSON format
+Data then gets parsed in website, and Alexa apps.
+User can see changes in real time!